abugher/ansible-role-camera/README.md

 I am curious what the number value for noise_level actually means.
 I have to grope for the right value.

 Cloud movements:  A noise_level value of 128 ignores cloud movement, but filters out a lot of solid object movement, too.
 A noise_level value of 96 seems to be more balanced, but still catches a lot of cloud movement.
 Movement duration of cloud events seems to often be less than half a second.
+Setting minimum_motion_frames to the equivalent of a half second seems to work well in the afternoon, but didn't catch me watering plants the next morning.

 Event duration:  I have had some success tuning the parameters to start an event, but once an event starts, it tends to go on too long (or forever).
 I suspect that the parameters to start an event are not all honored when deciding whether to continue an event.